English for Beginners Practical English Travel English Telephone English Banking English Accounting English Dictionary

 Meaning:

-A political party formed in Great Britain in 1900; characterized by the promotion of labor's interests and the socialization of key industries
+A political party formed in Great Britain in 1900; characterized by the promotion of labor's interests and formerly the socialization of key industries

 Classified under: